Jeff Davis (Arkansas politician): Style and contemporaries

 Davis is often classified with politicians such as Benjamin Tillman, Robert Love Taylor, Thomas E. Watson, James K. Vardaman, Coleman Livingston Blease, and later Huey Long, controversial figures who were Southern demagogues, populists, and political bosses.
 Davis was one of many Southern demagogue politicians who rose to power on a populist message of agrarian frustration with big business and elites.
 His coarse language, insults, and theatrics were all crafted to enhance his "common man" credentials.
 Davis made a career of skewering the business interests, newspapers, and urban dwellers to appeal to the poor rural citizens, the majority of the population.
 He portrayed himself as “just another poor country boy” against the moneyed interests that held back the common man.
 Davis often used words such as "rednecks" or "hillbillies" but as terms of endearment rather than pejorative, a technique that Huey Long would learn from Davis and later use successfully in Louisiana.

 Like many of his contemporaries, Davis used a rhetoric that was strongly racist and segregationist.
 Although Davis did not succeed in implementing many of his racist promises on the stump, he supported disfranchisement of blacks, segregation of school taxes, and white supremacy.
 He attacked 1904 gubernatorial opponent Carroll D. Wood for appointing a black man as a jury commissioner and promised that "no man could be appointed to office under my administration unless he was a white man, a Democrat, and a Jeff Davis man."

 It was said that many of his supporters incorrectly believed Davis to be related to Confederate President Jefferson Davis, which the politician did nothing to discourage and may have covertly encouraged.

 Early career

 Davis served as prosecuting attorney of the Fifth Judicial District of Arkansas from 1892 to 1896.

 Attorney General

-He was elected as Arkansas Attorney General and served from 1898 to 1901.
+Davis was elected as Arkansas Attorney General in 1898 and served a single term.
+He focused on one of the primary issues of the Progressive Era: the creation of antitrust law to regulate trusts, meaning large companies or combinations abusing market power or tending toward monopoly.

+Despite passage of the Sherman Antitrust Act of 1890 at the federal level, the law was sufficiently broad to have little immediate impact, and was largely made ineffective by the United States Supreme Court case United States v.
+E. C. Knight Co., leaving state legislatures to address trusts.
+A new antitrust bill passed by the 32nd Arkansas General Assembly, focused on perceived price fixing of fire insurance rates in the cities of Arkansas, especially Hot Springs, raised the issue's prominence in Arkansas politics by uniting city dwellers alongside rural Arkansans in anger against the trusts.